-For example, the GermGuardian AC5900WCA (shown below) is a large console model that combines a True HEPA filter, a pre-filter with activated carbon, and a UV-C light to tackle germs and odors.
-In contrast, Honeywell’s units (like the popular HPA series) focus on robust HEPA filtration with a carbon pre-filter for odors – they do not include UV or ionization.
-For instance, the Honeywell HPA300 uses a True HEPA filter and an odor-reducing pre-filter.
-In summary, GermGuardian purifiers add UV-C germ-killing and larger carbon filters, while Honeywell sticks to a simpler HEPA + carbon design.
-In testing, the UV light on GermGuardian models can help reduce bacteria and mold, though performance against VOCs (gases) is generally comparable via the carbon media.
+For example – GermGuardian AC5900WCA (shown below) is a large console-style model that has a True HEPA filter, and activated carbon pre-filter, as well as a UV-C light for germs and odours.
+The Honeywell units (HPA series, for example – popular model), are focused on serious HEPA filtration with a carbon pre-filter for odours, and do not include any UV or ionization.
+For example, the Honeywell HPA300 uses a True HEPA filter, and has a pre-filter to reduce odours.
+In other words, GermGuardian adds the UV-C germ killing, and larger carbon filter, while Honeywell simply finds HEPA + carbon to be good enough.
+In our tests, the germicidal effect of UV light on GermGuardian models is effective at reducing bacteria and mold, which is better than even carbon filters – however performance on VOCs (gases) is generally equivalent between devices since they both use carbon media.

-GermGuardian’s high-end AC5900WCA is a large console purifier with True HEPA, activated carbon, and UV-C light, designed for very large rooms (up to ~1760 ft² at one air change/hour).
-Honeywell’s high-end HPA300 (not shown) instead provides only HEPA + carbon without UV or ionization.
+Both GermGuardian AC5900WCA and Honeywell HPA300 are high-end, large console units.
+GermGuardian has True HEPA, carbon, and UV-C light, for very large rooms (up to ~1760 ft² maximum rate at one air change/hour), while the Honeywell HPA300 (not shown) just provides HEAP + carbon, no UV or ionization.

 Filtration Technology and Performance

-Both brands use True HEPA filters (≥99.97% capture at 0.3μm).
-GermGuardian often specifies even finer (0.1μm) HEPA/H13 filters.
-In practice, I’ve found that GermGuardian units generally achieve effective particle removal – for example, in controlled testing, the AC5350B (mid-range) achieved 99.5% particle reduction in one hour and about 99.2% in 30 minutes.
-Honeywell’s HEPA filters are similarly efficient.
-The main difference is supplemental tech: GermGuardian adds UV-C bulbs to kill germs (flu viruses, bacteria, etc.) and often offers an ionizer switch, whereas Honeywell does not (Honeywell treats air only via filtration).
-Both use activated carbon for odors, but GermGuardian’s carbon stage tends to be larger.
-For instance, GermGuardian notes that a “large carbon filter attacks common household odors”, while Honeywell’s carbon works as its pre-filter.
+Both companies utilize True HEPA air filters (≥99.97% capture efficiency with 0.3μm particles).
+GermGuardian frequently cites better (0.1μm) HEPA/H13 filters.
+Based on my experience, both GermGuardian units have been satisfactory at removing particles generally.
+For example, in one controlled test of the mid-tier AC5350B, the test showed 99.5% of the particles removed over 1 hour, and 99.2% over 30 minutes.
+As far as purification performance, Honeywell’s HEPA filters should perform about the same, even if they do not advertise the size of the HEPA filters.
+The only real difference is the extra tech: GermGuardian includes UV-C bulbs to kill germs (flu viruses, bacteria, etc) and often an ionizer switch, which Honeywell does not (Honeywell only treats air through filtration).
+GermGuardian and Honeywell replacements almost all utilize activated carbon for odors, but GermGuardian’s carbon stage is often wider.
+For example, GermGuardian suggests a “large carbon filter attacks common household odors,” while Honeywell’s carbon functions as its pre-filter.

-In side-by-side testing, neither brand’s HEPA filters showed a clear speed advantage – performance correlates with fan power (CADR).
-However, GermGuardian’s added UV-C doesn’t show dramatic CADR improvements (it mainly adds germ kill), whereas Honeywell’s power comes purely from moving more air through the HEPA.
-Customer feedback on filtration is generally positive for both: GermGuardian buyers praise its “very effective” multi-stage cleaning, while Honeywell users highlight “solid particle capture” with low-maintenance filters.
+In side-by-side testing, there didn’t seem to be a clear speed advantage for either company’s HEPA filters – that is, performance is driven by fan power (CADR), so if you want more CADR, buy a bigger fan.
+Additionally, GermGuardian’s UV-C doesn’t produce significant enhancements in CADR (it primarily adds germ kill); however, Honeywell’s CADR power comes exclusively from moving more air through the HEPA.
+The customer experience regarding filtration generally is good for both brands: GermGuardian purchasers refer to its “very effective” multi-stage cleaning and Honeywell’s users highlight “solid particle capture” with low-maintenance filter.

 CADR Ratings and Air Cleaning

-Clean Air Delivery Rate (CADR) measures how quickly a unit filters smoke, dust, and pollen.
-Here, GermGuardian and Honeywell occupy similar CADR bands but at different price points.
-For instance, the budget GermGuardian AC4825 (22″ tower) has modest CADRs (~99 Smoke, 118 Dust, 125 Pollen), suitable for a small room (~153 ft² at 4.8 ACH).
-In contrast, Honeywell’s comparable small model HPA100 is rated ~100/106/100 (Smoke/Dust/Pollen), covering about 155 ft² at 4.8 ACH.
-So, at the low end, performance per dollar is roughly on par.
+Clean Air Delivery Rate (CADR) is a measure of how fast a unit filters smoke, dust, and pollen.
+Here, GermGuardian and Honeywell are in similar CADR bands, at different pricing, so there’s a point of comparison.
+An example is the GermGuardian AC4825, a budget, 22″ tower that has relatively modest CADRs (~99 Smoke, 118 Dust, 125 Pollen) to be used in a small room ~ 153 ft² at 4.8 ACH; and Honeywell HPA100 is a comparable small unit with CADRs rated at ~100/106/100 (Smoke/Dust/Pollen), that are rated to cover about 155 ft² at 4.8 ACH.
+Therefore, at the low end, we are fairly equivalent in performance per dollar.

 Room Size Coverage